 John McTigue over at Kuno Creative makes a good point about this.
 I really like his idea of making your blog post a part of the commentary within a discussion rather than simply posting a link to your blog post to start a discussion.
 John suggests that you post the central theme of your blog post as a question or comment and include the link to your blog post in the comments you make related to an existing discussion.
 Fantastic recommendation.

-What are your thoughts on sharing your own blog content or content from others in LinkedIn Groups?
-Do you feel it’s a worthwhile marketing strategy?
+What are your thoughts on sharing your own blog content in LinkedIn groups?
+Does it bother you when others do this?